 Use a Custom Domain with Tableau Cloud

-Starting August 2025, you can use a custom domain to redirect traffic to your Tableau Cloud site.
-A custom domain allows site administrators to configure a subdomain, like analytics.example.com, enabling you to embed and access published content without exposing Tableau site details.
-With a custom domain, you can efficiently route stakeholders to content, offering an organization-specific URL that introduces brand identity.
+You can use a custom domain to redirect traffic to your Tableau Cloud site.
+A custom domain lets you configure a subdomain, such as analytics.example.com, to embed and access published content without exposing Tableau site details.
+With a custom domain, you can direct users to content using your organization's URL.

 This topic describes how to configure a custom domain in Tableau Cloud site settings.
 For information about configuring a custom domain using the Tableau REST API, see Tableau REST API OpenAPI Endpoints(Link opens in a new window).